VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In every episode of Seinfeld there is a Superman somewhere**
+- ⚡ Daily fun fact: **The average person can live about a month without eating any food, but can only live about a week without water**

 <h3 align="left">Connect with me:</h3>
 <p align="left">